panchnayak/portworx-poc/README.md

 ## Quickstart Procedure

-Install terrafomr on your work machine,laptop or desktop, you can find the details to install terraform here.
+Install terraform on your work machine,laptop or desktop, you can find the details to install terraform here.

 https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-cli